-There is no canteen at the O'Keeffe Campus but lunch orders are available 5 days a week and are supplied by 'The Shed' cafe at Noorat.
-Students place their orders in their Homeroom tubs at the beginning of the day.
-The menu is available on MRc website - www.mercy.vic.edu.au/student-life/canteen.
+There is no canteen at the O'Keeffe Campus but lunch orders are available to students and staff four days a week (Tue - Fri) and are supplied by The Shed, at Noorat.
+Online orders only, available via the Spriggy APP.